 - 1. Select the Build Orthomosaic... command from the Workflow menu. - 2.
-In the Build Orthomosaic dialog box set Coordinate system for the Orthomosaic referencing or select projection type. - 3.
+In the Build Orthomosaic dialog box select Coordinate system in which the orthomosaic will be generated or select projection type. - 3.
 Select type of Surface data that will be used to build the orthophoto. - 4.
 Click OK button when done. - 5.
 The progress dialog box will appear displaying the current processing status.
 To cancel processing click Cancel button.